pathao-eng/courier-woocommerce-plugin/README.md

 ![img_7.png](screenshots%2Fimg_7.png)

-5. Click on the button 'Send with Pathao' to send the order to the Pathao Merchant Panel.
+5. Click on the 'Send with Pathao' button to send the order to the Pathao Merchant Panel.
 6. You will see a modal with the order details.
-Fill up the details and click on the button 'Send to Pathao'.
+Fill in the details and click on the 'Send to Pathao' button.

 ![img_8.png](screenshots%2Fimg_8.png)

+## Changelog
+- v.1.1.2
+    - Bug Fixes
+        - Filter issue fixed.
+        - Refactored the order list template.
+        - Add a clear filter button.
+- v.1.1.1
+    - Bug Fixes
+        - Installation issue fixed.
+- v.1.1.0
+  - Features
+    - Added order creation without city/zone/area.
+    - Separate order list template
+    - New template for the "All Orders" page and Added a general settings page.
+    - Added date and limit filter on the template page.
+  - Bug Fixes
+    - Fixed CSS style for modal.
+    - Changed in validation UI response.
+    - Changed default weight value
+    - Default weight 1kg to 0.5kg
+    - Refactored the codes.
+    - Refactored all endpoints.

+## Note
+If you are facing any issues with the latest plugin version, you can use the previous version of the plugin from [here](https://github.com/pathao-eng/courier-woocommerce-plugin/releases/tag/1.0.4).

+## License
+This plugin is released under the [GPL V3](https://github.com/pathao-eng/courier-woocommerce-plugin/blob/main/license.txt).

 ## Support

-If you have any questions or need help, please contact us at
+If you have any questions or need help, please get in touch with us at

 - Email: [support@pathao.com](mailto:support@pathao.com)
 - Phone: [+8809610003030](tel:+8809610003030)

-## Note
-If you are facing any issues with latest plugin version, you can use the previous version of the plugin from [here](https://github.com/pathao-eng/courier-woocommerce-plugin/releases/tag/1.0.4).

-> **License:** This plugin is released under the [GPL V3](https://github.com/pathao-eng/courier-woocommerce-plugin/blob/main/license.txt).